apexu06/english-portfolio/src/markdown/final_act_mage_bandits_run.md

 You decide to make a run for your life.
 While starting to sprint, you even silently cast a spell that makes you faster.
-The bandit seem a bit surprised about your speed, but they quickly start to catch on.
+The bandit seem a bit surprised about your speed, but they quickly start to catch up.
 While you are faster than normal humans, you are certainly not faster than a horse, which all the bandits seem to be riding.
 You can hear them getting closer and closer, the sound of the galloping horses getting louder.
 Suddenly, you spot a thick embankment to your right, perfect for getting away from the horse riders.
 You make a sharp right turn and sprint like you never have